subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

-# Cosmos
+# Cosmos Quick Start

 ## Develop Your First SubQuery Cosmos Project

 The goal of this quick start guide is to adapt the standard starter project in the Juno Network.
 And then begin indexing all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2) (which also contributed to SubQuery) from Cosmos.

-You must have finished the installation process and initialised your first Cosmos Project.

-Now, the next step is making changes to your files and running the project.

-**Important:** Before we begin, make sure that you have initialised your project using the provided steps in the [Beginners' Quick Guide](../quickstart.md).
-You must complete the suggested [4 steps](https://github.com/subquery/juno-subql-starter#readme) for Cosmos users.
+**Important:** Before we begin, make sure that you have initialised your project using the provided steps in the **[Start Here](../quickstart.md)** section.
+You must complete the suggested [4 steps](https://github.com/DeveloperInProgress/juno-subql-starter#readme) for Cosmos users.

 You can see the final code of this project on [visiting this link.](https://github.com/jamesbayly/juno-terra-developer-fund-votes)

-Now, let's move ahead in the process and edit the files and configurations.
+Now, let's move ahead in the process and update these configurations.

 ## 1. Make Changes to Your Project

-Previously, in the [Beginner's Quick Guide](../quickstart.md), you got clear information on the three standard configurations of the project.
+Previously, in the [SubQuery CLI](../quickstart.md) section, you must have noted [3 key files](../quickstart.md#3-make-changes-to-your-project).
 Let's begin updating them one by one.

 ### 1.1 Update Your GraphQL Schema File